web-native/docs/chtml/README.md

 [Check this project out on GitHub](https://github.com/web-native/chtml).

 ## Getting Started
-[Start here](/chtml/v060/specs/) for a brief overview of CHTML, then follow each topic to learn more.
+[Start here](/chtml/v060/specs/) for a brief overview of CHTML and follow each topic to learn more.
 You may also dive straight into a subject:
 + [Scoped HTML](/chtml/v060/specs/scoped-html/README.md)
 + [Scoped CSS](/chtml/v060/specs/scoped-css/README.md)
 + [Scoped JS](/chtml/v060/specs/scoped-js/README.md)